martinvonz/jj/docs/templates.md

 ### Template type

 Any types can be implicitly converted to `Template`.
-No methods are defined.
+No fields/methods are defined.

 ### Timestamp type

-The following methods are defined.
+The following fields/methods are defined.

 * `.ago() -> String`: Format as relative timestamp.
 * `.format(format: String) -> String`: Format with [the specified strftime-like